 Some former gang-members and thieves have gone on to become police officers and security alarm manufacturers, using what they learned from their former life to their advantage in their careers.

 A Real Life example is Johnny Depp, who was once a conceited, self-centered Jerk Ass young actor who openly dissed the Academy and Hollywood in general.
 After several arrests and the birth of his first child, Depp has "grown up" and become a serious and respected actor.
 The Academy doesn't seem willing to let him live it down, though.

 Right-wing Republican author P.J.
 O'Rourke was an anarchist hippy.
 What changed?
 "I got my first paycheck".

 A common story with many hippies and flower children from the 1960's and 70's as well.
-After they grew up, got out of the hippie phase, and had kids of their own they freaked out just like their parents did with them once the kids started Sex Drugs And Rockn Roll for themselves and tried to differentiate their experiences from those of their kids, with the most common justification being that it was "just so much more innocent then."
+After they grew up, got out of the hippie phase, and had kids of their own.
+They freaked out just like their own parents once the kids started into Sex Drugs And Rockn Roll for themselves.
+They tried to differentiate their experiences from those of their kids, with the most common justification being that it was "just so much more innocent then."